Space Ranger Processing

 2. Tilt correction and tissue detection

 If the CytAssist camera is tilted, there is a built-in step to correct for this tilt.
-This is to ensure that the coordinates map accurately to the transcriptional data.
-Then, estimates are calculated on if tissue exists at each spot.
-This is then used to classify if a pixel is considered tissue or background.
+This correction is to ensure that the coordinates map accurately to the transcriptional data.
+Then, estimates are calculated for whether tissue exists at each spot.
+This value is then used to classify whether a pixel is considered tissue or background.

 3. Image registration and UMI refinement

 As the CytAssist machine generates multiple images of the same tissue, it is crucial that there is consistency between each of the coordinates.
-A feature matching algorithm was created to match similar features across the different images to ensure consistency.
+A feature-matching algorithm was created to identify similar features across the different images to ensure consistency.

-Similarly, the H&E stain is contrasted against the UMI counts as a quality control step to ensure that slides are oriented correctly in the 2µm resolution.
+Similarly, the H&E stain is contrasted against the UMI counts as a quality control step to ensure that slides are oriented correctly at the 2 µm resolution.

 4. Segmentation

 Space Ranger uses a customized version of the StarDist algorithm to perform segmentation on the H&E image to identify the boundaries of each cell.
-This method is a deep learning model that is able to identify boundaries of star-convex shapes (similar to nuclei).
+This method is a deep learning model that can identify boundaries of star-convex shapes (similar to nuclei).
 The result is a series of polygons that overlap the tissue that are meant to correspond with cell boundaries.

 However, segmentation is a critical step when working with imaging-based spatial transcriptomics data, such as MERFISH or Xenium.
-This is because we need to identify the boundaries of each cell to assigned transcript counts to that cell.
+Segmentation is required to identify the boundaries of each cell to assign transcript counts to that cell.
 These boundaries are typically identified with stains for the nuclei and cell walls in conjunction with expression data.

-Segmentatin is a challenging problem, especially when cells have irregular shapes (e.g., neuron cells).
+Segmentation is a challenging problem, especially when cells have irregular shapes (e.g., neurons).
 Some methods for segmentation that have been published include, but are not limited to:

 Next Lesson >>